-The School's Board of Directors (the "Board") shall review this policy annually.
-The Board shall also annually review attendance data and consider revisions to this policy and the related procedures to encourage student attendance.
+The School's Board of Directors (the "Board") shall review this policy regularly.

 Background Check Policy

 The purpose of this policy is to protect the safety, health and security of Bridge Elementary (the "School") students, employees, and property.

 The School will comply with the provisions of Utah Code § 53G-11-402 and Utah Administrative Code R277-516 regarding background checks.
 In order to protect the health and safety of all students and employees and to protect the property of the School, the School requires (a) all Board members, (b) all potential employees, and (c) any volunteers who will be given significant unsupervised access to a student in connection with the volunteer's assignment to submit to a criminal background check and ongoing monitoring as a condition for employment or appointment.